Irresistible Ibiza holidays in 2017 / 2018

 (°C) Avg.
 High Temp

-Ibiza Town, along with Sant Antonio (Sant Antoni de Portmany) on the other side of the island, are the epicentres for Ibiza’s world-famous nightlife, with spectacular parties held throughout the summer season.
+Ibiza Town, along with Sant Antonio on the other side of the island, are the epicentres for Ibiza’s world-famous nightlife, with spectacular parties held throughout the summer season.
 Sant Antonio’s ‘sunset strip’, lined with stylish bars and cafés, is where everyone in Ibiza gathers to watch the spectacular sunsets.

 Wine and Dine

-For a great family holiday to Ibiza, we recommend Cala Llonga which is laid back and cheerful, Cala Tarida which is chilled out but with all the facilities you might need, and Portinatx, with an ideal balance between beaches and a buzzing family-friendly strip.
+For a great family holiday to Ibiza, we recommend Cala Llonga which is laid back and cheerful, Cala Tarida which is chilled out but with all the facilities you might need, and Es Cana, with an ideal balance between beaches and a buzzing family-friendly strip.

 Action and Adventure

-Ibiza offers a fantastic range of activities for adrenaline junkies.
-At any number of beaches, from Formentera to bustling Sant Antoni de Portmany, you can try jet skiing, parasailing and a host of other water sports.
-You can even take a cliff-diving course, to learn how to leap off clifftops, or have a go on a futuristic jet pack, hoverboard or flyboard, which will have you flying out of the sea like a Marvel villain.
-You can also go horse-riding, hiking, and mountain-biking across the beautiful rural interior, and around the rugged coastline.
+Ibiza offers a fantastic range of activities across various resorts for adrenaline-fuelled holidays.
+With views of the sister islands of Majorca and Formentera you can try jet skiing, parasailing and a host of other water sports.
+You can even take a cliff-diving course, to learn how to leap off clifftops, or have a go on a futuristic jet pack, hoverboard or flyboard in Santa Eulalia, which will have you flying out of the sea like a Marvel villain.
+You can also go horse-riding, hiking, and mountain-biking across the beautiful rural interior, and around the rugged coastline close to Cala Llonga.
 Of course, the island is fantastic for snorkelling and diving, with crystal clear waters and excellent visibility.
-Other popular activities include yoga and pilates, which are offered at places across the island.
+Other popular activities include yoga and pilates, which are offered at resorts across Ibiza.

 Life's a Beach

-Ibiza’s rocky coastline is dotted with exquisite little coves, charming bays and long sandy beaches.
-The Playa d’en Bossa, south of Ibiza Town, is a party hotspot, jam-packed in summer and lined with stylish beach clubs.
+The Playa d’en Bossa, south of Ibiza Town, is a party hotspot, its all inclusive hotels jam-packed in summer and lined with stylish beach nightlife.
 Talamanca beach, 2km from the centre of Ibiza Town, is a gorgeous curve of golden sand.

-Boho-chic celeb haunts Cala Jondal and Les Salines both have beach bars and DJs, while Cala Llenya is a great place for young kids thanks to its shallow waters.
+Boho-chic celeb haunts Cala Jondal and Les Salines both have beach bars, while Cala Llenya is a great place for young kids thanks to its shallow waters.
 Es Cana is one of the best beaches to watch the sun rise, and Cala Conte is a classic for watching it set.
 Aguas Blancas is Ibiza’s best known nudist beach.
-If you’re prepared to hike, you can escape the crowds and find some lesser known coves, such as the Cala dels Moltons and the Cala des Bosc in the north of the island.
+If you’re prepared to hike, you can escape the crowds and find some lesser known coves, such as Cala dels Moltons in the north of the island.

-The top spots for nightlife include Sant Antoni de Portmany, Playa d'en Bossa and Ibiza Town.
+The top sresorts for nightlife include Sant Antonio, Playa d'en Bossa and Ibiza Town.
 For something a little more laid back, Portinatx has a range of bars and restaurants (no super-clubs though.)
-If you really want something away from the nightlife, Ibiza has a little sister called Formentera...she's a little more peaceful.
+Just 15 minutes from Ibiza Town you'll find Talamanca beach, which is perfect if you're looking for somewhere to recover after a party.

 Ibiza Town is the main cultural hub on the island.
 It is home to a contemporary art museum and a fascinating archaeological museum that contains finds from across the island.
 Ibiza is also where you’ll find the widest choice of dance, theatre and music performances.
 Festivals are held throughout the year, and every village will celebrate its patron saint in style.
 Popular festivals include: Carnival, held in February or March; Sant Josep, which takes place in March; the Festa de Maig (May Festival) held in Santa Eulalia, and the Festa de la Verge del Carmen, which commemorates the patron saint of fishermen and is celebrated in villages across the island in mid-July.
 Santa Eulalia boasts its own range of galleries to check out, too.